*Molly is available for international adoption! She is listed on the advocacy website Reece’s Rainbow.

-This is more than just a blog post about a little girl going to school.
-This is a blog post about about an amazing little girl who meets her personal challenges every day, and it was written by one of *Molly’s foster mothers. *Molly was abandoned as a baby because of her disabilities. *Molly has CP and is dependent on others for all of her needs.
-But that does NOT mean that *Molly is not aware. *Mol is very smart!
+This is a blog post about about an amazing little girl who meets her personal challenges every day, and it was written by one of *Molly’s former foster mothers. *Molly was abandoned as a baby because of her disabilities. *Molly has cerebral palsy and is nonverbal, meaning she is dependent on others for all her needs.
+But that does NOT mean *Molly is unaware. *Mol is very smart!

-At seven years old, she attended school for the first time ever. *Molly has two loving foster moms as part of Sarah’s Covenant Homes’ mission to provide all the orphaned children in their care with small, family-style homes where they can live for the rest of their lives if need be.
-She has
+At 7 years old, she attended school for the first time ever. *Molly has two loving foster moms as part of Sarah’s Covenant Homes’ mission to provide all the children in their care with small, family-style foster homes where they can live until they are adopted, or for the rest of their lives, if needed.
+She also has foster siblings who love her, and she loves them.

-*Molly, her foster siblings, and all the children at SCH deserve the education every other child deserves.
-Her disability does not mean she is not worthy of education, a home, love, and an equal chance at a happy life.
+*Mol’s disability does not mean she is not worthy of education, a home, love, and an equal chance at a happy life.
 In India, children with disabilities who are orphans do not attend school, because there is no free public school system.
-Most disabled orphans live in orphanages where they receive basic care, and are not valued by society; in fact, in certain religions, they are often seen as burdens or ‘curses’ for bad deeds the parents may have committed in previous lives (‘karma’).
+Most disabled orphans live in orphanages where they receive basic care, and are not valued by society; in fact, in certain religions, they are often seen as burdens or ‘curses’ for bad deeds parents may have committed in previous lives (‘karma’).

 Worldwide education should be a goal of the global society.
 All children deserve the right to attend school, to learn, and to have dedicated teachers and staff who strive to teach them in the way they learn best.
 Free education is, unfortunately, a luxury and a privilege in a lot of third-world countries, rather than a fundamental right.
 We are lucky in the US that all children are allowed to go to school, regardless of disabilities – as I said, it is a right for children to be allowed to attend school.

 *Molly’s story is just one reason why I support and donate to SCH.
 She is one of the reasons I advocate and try to help any way I can.
 Even though I cannot physically be in India, I can support form afar.
 If that means blogging, sharing on social media, spreading information through word of mouth, and sending donations whenever I can, then that is what I will do.
 SCH is doing great things, and we would do well to follow their example.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
-Donation opportunities include monthly child sponsors at any cost per month, from as low as $10/month.
+Donation opportunities include monthly child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).

 You can sponsor any child who needs additional funding at SCH by using the resources found here.
 Use these resources to get involved in other ways, such as becoming an advocate or volunteering.
 You can also become a medical sponsor (ideal for large groups or organizations who wish to support SCH) and donate toward monthly emergency medical expenses; or an educational sponsor and donate toward a specific on-site school.
 Learn about other ways to give charitably to SCH here, and check back often for additional opportunities.

-*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian governmental guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.
+*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian government guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.